svensp/hetzner_cloud_pacemaker/README.md

 Both require python3 despite being written in shell because a small python snippet is used to parse the json returned from the cloud api.

+## Recommendations
+Api requests will, at times, take too long to answer and thus get timed out by pacemaker.
+I have not yet found a concrete reason why this happens but I attribute it to the api being offline or the network connection to it not working.
+To circumvent this I recommend setting the `meta` attribute `fault-timeout`.
+It causes pacemaker to forget about past errors after a number of seconds.

 ## FloatingIP
 Is an ocf resource agent written in shell for pacemaker.
 It reroutes the floating ip to the host which it is run on.